 -no-muh or ad

-a benign (non-cancerous) polyp made of gland cells formed into tubes, in which the tubular structure generally makes up more than 75% of the adenoma.
+a type of benign (non-cancerous) polyp in the colon or other parts of the digestive tract that is made up of gland cells formed into tubes, in which the tubular structure generally makes up more than 75% of the adenoma.
 They usually cause no symptoms, and are often found during screening procedures such as colonoscopy.
-Because they are pre-cancerous, they are generally removed when found.
+Because they can be pre-cancerous, they are generally removed when found.
 See also adenomatous polyp, colonoscopy, polyp, tubulovillous adenoma, villous adenoma.

-a rare type of low-grade invasive breast cancer that accounts for about 2% of invasive breast cancers.
+a rare type of low-grade invasive breast cancer.
 The outlook for this kind of cancer is considered to be better than average.
-See also invasive cancer.
+See also invasive ductal carcinoma.

 -no-muh or ad

-a benign (not cancer) polyp made of gland cells formed into tubes, along with finger-like projections of gland cells when seen under a microscope.
+a type of benign (not cancer) polyp in the colon or other parts of the digestive tract that is made up of gland cells formed into tubes, along with finger-like projections of gland cells when seen under a microscope.
 In these, the finger-like parts usually make up 25% to 50% of the adenoma.
-These adenomas are pre-cancerous, and are generally removed when found.
+These adenomas can be pre-cancerous, and are generally removed when found.
 See also adenomatous polyp, polyp, tubular adenoma, villous adenoma.

 -mer or tyoo